IELTS General Training (GT) Task 1 asks you to write a letter/email of 150 words.

 There is often a grey area e.g. depending on how well you know your boss (Do you use first names with your boss?
 How often do you talk to him/her?
 How long have you known him/her?
 Do you feel comfortable addressing them informally?).

-If you are unsure, the most important thing is to stay consistent – use the same tone throughout.
+If you are unsure about which tone to choose, the most important thing is to stay consistent – use the same tone throughout.

 DON’T start with an informal ‘Hi John, How’s it going?’ followed by a very formal ‘I would like to request….’ and then end with ‘Lots of love xxx’